Are There Any Drawbacks to Certificates of Deposit?

 Certificate of Deposit Disadvantages

-Saving money for the future is a great idea, but there are some things you should consider before opening a certificate of deposit (CD).
+Saving money for the future is always a good idea, but there are some things you should consider before opening a certificate of deposit (CD).
 A CD from an FDIC-member bank like Ally Bank is one of the best ways to save money for the future.
-Your money is insured up to the maximum allowed by law, and the interest rate can be significantly higher than that of a regular savings account.
-Sometimes, however, there are two features with CDs that some see as certificate of deposit disadvantages, so it helps to know what you're getting into.
+Your money is insured up to the maximum allowed by law, and the interest rate can be higher than that of a regular savings account.
+Sometimes, however, there are two features of CDs that some see as certificate of deposit disadvantages, so it helps to know what you're getting into.

-First, a CD is different from a regular savings account - CDs are structured so that the funds remain in the account during the CD's term.
-If you withdraw from a CD before the term ends, you may incur early withdrawal penalties.
-One exception to this is the Ally Bank No Penalty CD, which gives you a competitive interest rate and the ability to withdraw the money - including earned interest - any time after the first 6 days of funding your account.
+First, a CD is different from a regular savings account in that the funds remain in the account during the CD's term, which can vary from a few months to several years.
+If you withdraw from a CD before the term ends, you may incur an early withdrawal penalty.
+One exception to this is the Ally Bank No Penalty CD, which allows you to withdraw all your money, including interest earned, without penalty, any time after the first six days following the date you fund your account.

 CD rates could rise during the term of your CD.